SAFE-Stack/docs/docs/faq-build.md

 The development process uses *two web servers* running in tandem:

 * The "back-end" .NET web server which hosts your API endpoints and other server-generated content.
-This uses Kestrel on ASP .NET out of the box (although you can opt for [other options]()),
+This uses Kestrel on ASP .NET out of the box (although you can opt for [other options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers)).
 * A "front-end" web server which hosts your Fable application.
 The SAFE template uses the [Webpack Dev Server](https://github.com/webpack/webpack-dev-server) for this.

 ![](img\faq-build-1.png)